lupyuen/lupyuen.github.io/src/lvgl.md

 TODO

 I hope this article has inspired you to create LVGL apps in Zig!

+Check out my earlier work on Zig, NuttX and LoRaWAN...

 -   [__"Zig on RISC-V BL602: Quick Peek with Apache NuttX RTOS"__](https://lupyuen.github.io/articles/zig)